 SHOWCASES 1 AND 2

-The visit begins at the entrance on the left, where some of the showcases introduce us to the relevance of the the Science of Archology: archaeological science, which is aimed at recovering and interpreting the remains left by our ancestors.
+The visit with the audioguide begins at the entrance on the left, where some of the showcases introduce us to the relevance of the the Science of Archology: archaeological science, which is aimed at recovering and interpreting the remains left by our ancestors.
 We can also see a graph containing all of the archaeological sites that have been found in the Municipality of Águilas.

 The permanent exhibition begins with prehistory.
 In showcase 1, objects of archaeological sites in the town and its surroundings are exhibited.
 They range from the Neolithic to the Bronze Age.
 The first known settlers date from the late Neolithic period, about 3000 BC.
 These people used cave C-6 of the Cape of Cope as a place for living, as well as for burials.
-The plans of this cave can be seen in the showcase on the right.
+The plans of this cave can be seen with the audioguide in the showcase on the right.
 An oval vase stands out at the lower section of the showcase.
 It‘s also worth taking a look at the objects of the chalcolithic-or “Copper Age” in the3rd millennium BC.
 This exhibition includes an outstanding collection of lithic pieces: arrowheads, scrapers, sickle teeth, knives, etc.

 The first metallic objects are also here, such as the Palmela-type arrowhead, and a number of ceramic vases from Cope and Tébar.
 The showcase, at the top, also features pieces from the Bronze Age, such as ornaments from a tomb, consisting of a small ceramic vase (tulipa), a weapon (halberd) and a copper ingot.
 The ornaments come from the site of Fuente Álamo.
 On the right, in showcase 2, a few copies of argaric ceramic are showed.

 In the permanent exhibition of the Museum, the collection related to the Romanization stands out.
 Most of the pieces come from excavations that have been carried out in Águilas over the last few years, in the Roman settlement which lies bellow today’s city.
 Continuing the tour, on the right, you’ll see documents related to the two landmark buildings from this period. the Eastern and Western baths.
 The Eastern baths are located next to the Church of San José.
 The remains of these baths have been partially preserved and integrated into the new construction.
 Pictures can be seen at the top.
 The Western baths are located on Quintana Street.
-Their remains have been prepared for display as museum pieces, and you can visit them.
+Their remains have been prepared for display as museum pieces, and you can visit them with the audioguide.
 Showcase No. 3 presents a model of this building, where, on the left, you can admire one of its Corinthian marble capitals.